YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/README.md

 | ResNet50  | 0.2388     | 0.4422     | 0.9147   |
 | ResNet152 |            |            |          |
 | RegNet_x_32gf    |            |            |          |

+### 8) Feature extraction and aggregation

+The feature vectors provide a lot of information about evidence of economic activity or lack of economic activity from satellite images.
+Feature vectors are a numerical representation of an object in an image.
+These features detected by the model include objects, edges, textures, and other patterns.
+In particular, urban areas, nonurban areas, roads, water bodies, etc. For feature vector extraction each image passes through the pre-trained VGG model and the final dense layer is used to extract the feature vector from each image in the clustur with the output feature vector Size of 4096.
+Finally, the feature vectors of all images in the cluster are averaged to obtain a single feature vector per cluster.
+The cluster feature vector and cluster order files can be found [here](https://github.com/YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/tree/main/Model_Output) This feature vector is then used as input to a Ridge Regression model, which is used to predict consumption levels for that cluster.

 ### 9) Building prediction model using Ridge regression model